Skip to main content

 3.4.4.
 CATS Path Selector (C-PS)

-The C-SMAs and C-NMAs share the collected information with CATS Path
+The C-SMAs and C-NMAs share the collected information with C-PSes

-Selectors (C-PSes) that use such information to select the Egress
+that use such information to select the Egress CATS-Forwarders (and

-CATS-Forwarders (and potentially the service contact instances) where
+potentially the service contact instances) where to forward traffic

-according to various criteria that include network state and traffic
+criteria that include network state and traffic congestion

-congestion conditions.
-The collected information is encoded into one
+conditions.
+The collected information is encoded into one or more

-or more metrics that feed the C-PS path selection logic.
-Such an
+metrics that feed the C-PS path selection logic.
+Such information

 There might be one or more C-PSes used to select CATS paths in a CATS